OnyxCenterSource/tonsberg-dev1/README.md

 # Developer assignment 1 - Tønsberg
 During the recruitment process we want the candidates to solve a few development tasks.
 We use these tasks in our interviews to assess the candidate's ability to solve relevant problems.
-These solutions will be discussed during the interview process, giving the candidate the oportunity to demonstrate her or his skill level.
+These solutions will be discussed during the interview process, giving the candidate the opportunity to demonstrate her or his skill level.
 ## Instructions
 1. Clone this repository
 2. Read through the whole assignment.
 The tasks are somewhat related.